Admissions Requirements — Step 1: Apply for Admissions

 First-Time Freshman Admission

 First-time entering freshman have never attended college or have completed 6 cr-hrs or less after high school or completed some college coursework under concurrent enrollment.
-New Freshmen Students must submit the following credentials with their online or paper application and schedule a SAIL Enrollment Workshop date to enroll into classes as a New Student on the Poteau Campus.
-(For Sallisaw Campus enrollment, call 918-775-6977 for details).
+New Freshmen Students must submit the following credentials with their online or paper application (Poteau Campus enrollment 918-647-1302 or Sallisaw Campus call 918-775-6977 ).
 Please submit:

 - Application for Admissions, Driver’s License, and Social Security Card.